phpbb/documentation/development/extensions/tutorial_notifications.rst

                - ['set_helper', ['@controller.helper']]
                - ['set_user_loader', ['@user_loader']]

-Altering an extension's state
+Altering an Extension's State
 -----------------------------
-The second thing that needs to be done, is enabling, disabling and purging the notification type when the extension's state changes.
+The next thing that we need to do, is a bit of house-keeping that is required for every extension that is creating its own notifications, the enabling, disabling and purging of our notification type when our extension's state changes.
-Meaning that when an extension is enabled/disabled, the notification type is enabled/disabled.
+In other words, when an extension is enabled/disabled, the notification type must also enabled/disabled.
-Or when the extension's data is deleted, the notification type's data is purged from the database.
+Or when the extension's data is deleted, the notification type's data is purged from the database as well.
 If this is not done or set up correctly, it will throw uncaught exceptions, making the board inaccessible.

 In order to achieve this, three functions have to be added to the :class:`ext.php`.